pith. sign in

 2 responses · 0 unresolved

-We thank the referee for the constructive and detailed comments, which highlight important aspects of rigor in our TDDFT calculations and the presentation of quantitative results.
-We address each major comment below and will revise the manuscript to incorporate the suggested improvements where appropriate.
+We thank the referee for the constructive and detailed comments.
+We address each major comment below and have revised the manuscript to improve clarity and provide additional supporting details where needed.

 read point-by-point responses